yanxuwong/academic-kickstart-new/content/project/2012-Mexico-keyboards.md

 title = "TAKUMI"

 # Project summary to display on homepage.
-summary = "Solving various problems related to internal stresses and microstructures."
+summary = "Solving various problems related to internal stresses and microstructures
+1).
+Simultaneous strain measurement of more than two orthogonal strain components
+2).
+Multi-peak  measurement
+3).
+Highest strain accuracy by highest peak resolution"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "TAKUMI.jpg"